-By contrast other children With a range of problems such as autism and sensory disorder are proving to need extra physical and mental stimulus, our safe space will provide the chance to get that stimulation in short timed bursts providing the increased amount of input these children need to regulate their nervous systems, repeated physical movement can facilitate greater levels of focus and concentration.
+By contrast other children With a range of problems such as autism, ADHD and sensory disorder are proving to need extra physical and mental stimulus, our safe space will provide the chance to get that stimulation in short timed bursts providing the increased amount of input these children need to regulate their nervous systems, repeated physical movement can facilitate greater levels of focus and concentration.

 Where’s the proof?

 When this idea was first put to me by the head teacher and the SEN coordinator I thought it was bonkers!
 I assumed the kids would play up in class to get sent to the room and then play instead of learn.
 But then I researched the mad suggestion and found that there are a growing number of schools in Australia, Canada and USA employing this technique very successfully!
 Educators are reporting greater levels of concentration, children learning to control their emotions and better mental health indicators, plus less distractions and better learning environment for the whole class.
 So now I’m completely on board and we are going to give our children the best possible chance of a bright future!

 “The kids are responding really well to it and really enjoy the swinging and jumping, which appears to calm them before they return to class,” said Savannah Taylor, Harold McCormick elementary school’s occupational therapist USA.

 How will the money be spent?

 We will tailor the equipment bought specially to the current needs of our children.
 The sensory items with the best reported effects are:

 - bubble light tubes